 Acid is no friend of your body's sensitive tissues.
-Acid increases endothelial dysfunction leading to hypertension.224 As a consequence, acid forming foods, particularly cheese and animal protein, significantly increase hypertension.225 Studying acid in the urine to identify acid forming foods, fruit and vegetables actually lower the amount of acid that is formed in the digestion of food.
-Grains, fish and red meat increase acid formation, but cheese almost triples the amount of acid produced by comparison.226 One of the offending acids produced is uric acid.
-Anything that raises uric acid in the blood raises the risk of hypertension.227 Foods that raise uric acid include: meat, particularly organ meats,^{228,229} seafood,230 fructose,^{231,232} often as high fructose corn syrup or agave, beer and alcoholic beverages.233 As a consequence, the same diet helpful in lowering the risk of gout from uric acid elevations can simultaneously lower the risk of hypertension.
+Acid increases endothelial dysfunction leading to hypertension.
+As a consequence, acid forming foods, particularly cheese and animal protein, significantly increase hypertension.
+Studying acid in the urine to identify acid forming foods, fruit and vegetables actually lower the amount of acid that is formed in the digestion of food.
+Grains, fish and red meat increase acid formation, but cheese almost triples the amount of acid produced by comparison.
+One of the offending acids produced is uric acid.
+Anything that raises uric acid in the blood raises the risk of hypertension.
+Foods that raise uric acid include: meat (particularly organ meats), seafood, fructose(often as high fructose corn syrup or agave sweetener), beer and alcoholic beverages.
+As a consequence, the same diet helpful in lowering the risk of gout from uric acid elevations can simultaneously lower the risk of hypertension.

-Foods known to help lower uric acid levels include fruits such as lemons234 and other citrus, strawberries,236 grapes, cherries,235 apples, tomatoes, bananas, and pomegranates; vegetables such as celery, potatoes, beets, and endive; and most tree nuts, especially chestnuts.237 For that matter, any food with diuretic properties has the potential to relieve high blood pressure that is being caused by high uric acid levels.
-Foods valued for their enhanced urine production properties (diuretic) include artichoke, celery, eggplant, cauliflower, green beans, grape, apple, peach, pear, melon, and watermelon.238 When you increase the amount of urine you produce, you potentially increase the amount of uric acid lost in the urine. thus lowering the levels in your blood.
+Foods known to help lower uric acid levels include fruits such as lemons and other citrus, cherries, strawberries, grapes, apples, tomatoes, bananas, and pomegranates; vegetables such as celery, potatoes, beets, and endive; and most tree nuts, especially chestnuts.
+For that matter, any food with diuretic properties has the potential to relieve high blood pressure that is being caused by high uric acid levels.
+Foods valued for there enhanced urine production properties (diuretic) include: artichoke, celery, eggplant, cauliflower, green beans, grape, apple, peach, pear, melon and watermelon.
+When you increase the amount of urine you produce, you potentially increase the amount of uric acid lost in the urine, thus lowering the levels in your blood.